NUISTTang/NUISTTang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am Shun (Shawn) Wei (魏顺), a third year master student supervised by A/Prof. Jielin Jiang in School of Software Engineering, Nanjing University of Information Science &amp; Technology and Jiangsu Province Engineering Research Center of Advanced Computing and Intelligent Services.
+I am Shun (Shawn) Wei (魏顺), a third year master student supervised by A/Prof. Jielin Jiang in School of Software Engineering, _Nanjing University of Information Science and Technology_ and _Jiangsu Province Engineering Research Center of Advanced Computing and Intelligent Services_.
 Previously, I obtained my Bachelor's degree in 2023 from School of Media and Art Design, Guilin University of Aerospace Technology.

 My research interest includes visual anomaly detection, medical imaging analysis, and representation/multimodal/continual learning.